When the historian Catherine Macaulay stated in her History of England,

 ‘the invidious censures which may ensue from striking into a path of literature rarely trodden by my sex……will not keep me mute in the cause of liberty.’

-Women’s experiences in Europe at this time were directly linked to this continuing ideology which influenced every aspect of their lives, including how men and women thought about and related to each other.
-Whilst changing landscapes of religious reform, (Protestant/Catholic), economic shifts and the widespread use of print all influenced their ability to access education and exercise some power, the continuity of this oppression ensured it was all within a model of patriarchy and under the guise of silent, chaste and obedient.
+Women’s experiences in Europe at this time were directly linked to these continuing ideas which influenced every aspect of their lives, including how men and women thought about and related to each other.
+Even when religion underwent reform- the Protestant Reformation, and the printing press became mainstream, allowing women to access more education and exercise some power, this oppression continued and ensured them to be silent, chaste and obedient!!

-religious ideas, women in the middle ages were considered to be under equipped to learn and incapable of fully comprehending important matters outside the home.
+Women in the middle ages were considered to be under equipped to learn and incapable of fully comprehending important matters outside the home.
 They were linked to the earthly world and the earthly body, whilst men were linked with the soul and the intellect.
-Certain roles and traits were assigned to each sex based on perceived differences – rather than biology, so gender at this time was fluid and changeable.
+Certain roles and traits were assigned to each sex based on perceived differences – rather than biology, so gender at this time was fluid and changeable!
 What it meant to be male or female was ‘socially organised’ as gender.

-In medieval Catholic Europe in the 12th Century, women could exercise some power by transcending the supposed frailties of their bodies, through a state of virginity and devotion to God.
+In medieval Catholic Europe in the 12th Century, women could supposedly transcend the frailties of their bodies through a state of virginity and devotion to God.
 Through the supreme spiritual relationship to God which endorsed equality of the sexes, they could escape their purportedly inherited ‘sin’.

 As St Jerome in the 4th Century asserted, through choosing Christ and renouncing the world and the body, ‘she ceases to be a women, and will be called man’.